spekulatius/PHPScraper/websites/README.md

 echo $web->image;           // "https://test-pages.phpscraper.de/assets/cat.jpg"
 ```

-Most other information can be accessed directly - either as string or an array.
+Nearly any information can be accessed directly, either as string or an array.

 ### Scrape Content, such as Images: